 Treatments progress through trial phases before they become standard treatments.

 - Phase I trials test how safe a new treatment is.

 - Phase II trials test how well, or if, a treatment works.

 These first two phases together are considered 'early phase' clinical trials.
-Norris Cotton Cancer Center has an Early Phase Clinical Trials Program focused on bringing these important and innovative clinical trials to our patients.
+Dartmouth Cancer Center has an Early Phase Clinical Trials Program focused on bringing these important and innovative clinical trials to our patients.

 If treatments show promise during these early phases, then they go through more phases to continue testing safety and effectiveness with more patients.